This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 TIPS

-• Clean cushion from seam to seam – not just stained area – to avoid water rings
+• Clean cushion from seam to seam – not just stained area

 • Treat stains in well-ventilated area